SCA-LLM: Spectral-Attentive LLM-Based Wireless World Modeling for Agentic Communications: Conclusions

 \section{Conclusions}

-This paper proposed the SCA-LLM framework for accurate and robust channel prediction in MIMO-OFDM systems.
+This paper proposed the SCA-LLM framework, which is a large-scale wireless world model for accurate and robust multi-step CSI prediction in MIMO-OFDM systems.
 The framework effectively adapted pre-trained LLMs to CSI data by mitigating domain mismatch through a novel spectral-attentive adapter.
 In this adapter, the SCA module employed multi-spectral channel attention with the 2-D DCT to capture a broader range of spectral components from CSI features compared to methods relying on global pooling operations.
 This, in turn, provided a more suitable input for the LLM and significantly improved its adaptation and prediction capabilities.
 Extensive simulations demonstrated that SCA-LLM achieved superior prediction performance, consistently outperformed existing methods, and yielded up to a notable NMSE advantage of $-2.4~\text{dB}$ over the prior LLM-based approach.
 Ablation studies further validated the critical contributions of both the spectral-attentive adapter and the LLM backbone.
 These findings underscored that the SCA-LLM framework strengthened the ``adapter + LLM'' paradigm, enabled better exploitation of LLMs for channel prediction, and suggested potential for broader LLM applications in wireless communications.

 \begin{appendices}